DOCUMENT TSC-2026/B22 · BLOG POST 22 · CONSUMER COMMERCE · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams.

 Full background →

 On April 2, 2026, Shopify changed the entry point for native B2B from roughly $2,300 per month to $39.
-That's the actual scope of what happened: core B2B features that had been locked to Shopify Plus for nearly four years — company profiles, custom price lists, payment terms, volume pricing — opened to every paid Shopify plan at no additional cost.
+That's the actual scope of what happened: core B2B features that had been locked to Shopify Plus for nearly four years (company profiles, custom price lists, payment terms, volume pricing) opened to every paid Shopify plan at no additional cost.

 If you run a DTC brand at $2M–$5M and you've been getting inbound wholesale requests you handle by emailing discount codes and chasing invoices in a spreadsheet, this changes your options.
 Not dramatically.
 Not overnight.
 But it removes the most common excuse I hear from founders when the topic of B2B comes up: "We'll sort that out when we get to Plus."